Centr x Lifespan.io

-1. Your brain deletes memories
+1. Your brain downloads memories

 When you dream during the REM (rapid eye movement) stage of sleep, your brain is sifting through all the information you came across during the day and processing memories.
-Sleep poorly and you won’t just struggle to learn new info (so much for that test you were studying for…), but will actually begin forgetting stuff you already know.
+Sleep poorly and you won’t just struggle to learn and retain new info (so much for that test you were studying for…), but will actually begin forgetting stuff you already know.

 A good night’s rest will help you to bank today’s information on your internal hard drive and set you up for a solid day of new learning tomorrow.

-2. You’re more likely to get injured
+2. You’re less likely to get injured

-On the workout mat, this could lead to sloppy form and injury.
+On the workout mat, poor sleep could lead to sloppy form and injury.
 On the job, the consequences can be even more serious.
 Sleepy employees are “70% more likely to be involved in workplace accidents”, while drivers who get behind the wheel with 6 hours of sleep or less “are 33% more likely to have an accident”.

-Luke’s tips: 1) Go to bed early to avoid injury.
+Luke’s tips: 1) Go to bed to avoid injury.
 2) Find friends who don’t laugh at your pain.

-3. Your brain gets dirty
+3. Your brain cleans itself

 Sleep and your immune system have a codependent relationship.